csc413f16/p1a-AnthonyMa2122/README.md

 After entering a number and submitting, a little notification pops up "You entered 15555" (typed in 15555).

 ApplicationTest
 After running "All Tests", received message "All 2 tests passed".
+"Test ran to completion"

+ExampleUnitTest
+"1 test passed"

 Compilation and Run Successful: Yes